From Madeline McDowell Breckenridge to Colonel Sanders, these Kentuckians changed our culture

 John Luther "Casey" Jones* (March 14, 1864-1900) – Railroad engineer moved to Cayce, Kentucky where he got his nickname.
 He was killed when his passenger train collided with a stalled freight train causing his dramatic death trying to stop his train and save lives.
 Born in Missouri and died in Vaughan, Mississippi.

 Mary Todd Lincoln (December 13, 1818-1882) – First Lady of the United States from 1861-1865.
 Wife of the 16th President.
 The Mary Todd Lincoln birthplace is in Lexington, and she died in Springfield, Illinois and is buried at Oak Ridge Cemetery in Springfield.
+Visitors to the Mary Todd Lincoln birthplace can tour the Mary Todd Lincoln House, in which she spent some of her early years.

 McCoys of the Hatfield-McCoy feud (1878-1891) - Involved two warring families of the West Virginia-Kentucky backcountry.